httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Co-Existing with Web Browsing {#browser}

-Even if there is not an intent for an application that uses HTTP to be used with a Web browser, its resources will remain available to browsers and other HTTP clients.
+Even if there is not an intent for an application to be used with a Web browser, its resources will remain available to browsers and other HTTP clients.

-This means that all such applications need to consider how browsers will interact with them, particularly regarding security.
+This means that all such applications that use HTTP need to consider how browsers will interact with them, particularly regarding security.

 For example, if an application's state can be changed using a POST request, a Web browser can easily be coaxed into cross-site request forgery (CSRF) from arbitrary Web sites.

-Or, If content returned from the application's resources is under control of an attacker (for example, part of the request is reflected in the response, or the response contains external information that might be under the control of the attacker), a cross-site scripting (XSS) attack is possible, whereby an attacker can inject code into the browser and access data and capabilities on
+Or, if content returned from the application's resources is under control of an attacker (for example, part of the request is reflected in the response, or the response contains external information that might be under the control of the attacker), a cross-site scripting (XSS) attack is possible, whereby an attacker can inject code into the browser and access data and capabilities on